 As with manual handling and noise, the first method pursued to protect workers should always be elimination.
 Find and implement alternative processes and equipment that remove the hazard.
 For instance, it may be possible to replace or modify handheld machinery so that it can be remotely controlled.

-Only after all options for elimination have been exhausted, then ways to reduce the impact of vibration should be investigated.
+After all options for elimination have been exhausted, ways to reduce exposure to and the impact of vibration should be investigated.

 Every construction site produces waste materials but, unlike permanent business premises, like shops and offices, which will have regular removals arranged, there might not be a process set up immediately to have the flow managed.
 On top of this, the waste materials are more likely to be hazardous.
 This can lead to a situation that poses a health and safety risk, makes working on the site more difficult, and provides a great starting point for a fire, as well as a pollution incident.